 Debbie Duay, Ph.D.

-Debbie has helped over 500 people join the Daughters of the American Revolution (DAR) and the Sons of the American Revolution (SAR).
-She is a Florida State Society DAR Honorary State Regent.
-She serves as the National Vice Chairman for French Canadian Specialty Research.
-Debbie has served as the Florida State Regent, State Vice Regent, State Second Vice Regent, State Organizing Secretary, State Chairman of the Chapter Development and Revitalization Commission, State Chairman of the Lineage Research Committee, and State Chairman of the Volunteer Genealogists Committee.
+Debbie has helped over 550 people join the Daughters of the American Revolution (DAR) and the Sons of the American Revolution (SAR).
+She is a Vice President General class of 2027 and a Florida State Society DAR Honorary State Regent.
+She serves as the National Chairman of the 250 for the 250th Committee.
+Debbie has served as the Florida State Regent, State Vice Regent, State Second Vice Regent, State Organizing Secretary, National Vice Chairman for French Canadian Specialty Research, State Chairman of the Chapter Development and Revitalization Commission, and State Chairman of the Volunteer Genealogists Committee.
+She currently serves as the State Chairman of the Lineage Research Committee.
 Her husband, Ted Duay, is a past President of the Florida Society SAR.
 Through Debbie’s research skills, her husband has proven his descent from 41 Revolutionary War patriots, a Mayflower passenger, a Jamestowne ancestor, King Edward I of England, and Charlemagne.

 Publications